 When a famous crooner (Dean Martin) drives through a desolate Nevada town, two aspiring songwriters (Ray Walston, Cliff Osmond) concoct a plan that will force him to spend the night and therefore, hopefully, sell him one of their songs.
 Unfortunately, the singer is an oversexed satyr so Walston sends his pretty wife (Felicia Farr) away for the night and brings in the town's resident tramp (Kim Novak) to pretend to be his wife and "help".
 When first released in 1964, this Billy Wilder film caused a bit of a firestorm.
 Not only was it condemned by the Catholic church but it was greeted with hostile reviews from the critical establishment calling it "long on vulgarity" and "it seems to have scraped its blue humor off the floor of a honky tonk nightclub" among other things.
 By today's standards, those shocked critics seem rather prissy.
 In fact, the film is frequently quite funny and its raciness, while still not for the kiddies, refreshingly adult.
 The fly in the ointment is the uncharismatic Walston (who was a last minute replacement for Peter Sellers) who lacks pizzaz and unfortunately takes up most of the screen time.
 But Martin is amusing, good naturedly playing a parody of his image and Novak has a sweet Monroe-ish pathos that's very appealing.
 And if a film score can be called witty, Andre Previn's contribution is that.
 With Barbara Pepper, Skip Ward, Alice Pearce, Howard McNear and Doro Merande.

 A plumber's niece (Jennifer Jones) and a Czech refugee (Charles Boyer) meet briefly when she fixes the drain pipes at the flat of a British aristocrat (Reginald Gardiner).
 Later they meet again at an English country manor, he as a guest and she as a servant, where they find themselves victims of the English class system.
-This wickedly witty comedy was the last film completed by the great Ernst Lubitsch (he died while filming THAT LADY IN ERMINE which was completed by Otto Preminger) and it's a great swan song.
+Based on the novel by Margery Sharp, this wickedly witty comedy was the last film completed by the great Ernst Lubitsch (he died while filming THAT LADY IN ERMINE which was completed by Otto Preminger) and it's a great swan song.
 The famed "Lubitsch touch" is much in evidence and his pointed arrows at the upper English classes (and their servants) find their target every time.
 Some of the humor is surprisingly racy.
 When referring to drain pipes, Jones proclaims the joy of "banging", the prissy servants mistake it for something else!
 Jones is a delight and it's clear from this (and BEAT THE DEVIL) that she missed her calling as a comedienne.
 Boyer exudes his effortless continental charm and, indeed, the entire cast is perfection.
 Among them Peter Lawford, Helen Walker (NIGHTMARE ALLEY), Reginald Owen, Richard Haydn, Una O'Connor, Sara Allgood and C. Aubrey Smith.

 Bitter and resentful after a fire disfigured her face as a child, a young woman (Ingrid Bergman) turns to a life of crime by organizing a gang conducting blackmail schemes.
 When a surgeon (Anders Henrikson), the husband of one of her victims, offers to perform plastic surgery on her in the hope she will reform, she agrees but it won't be that easy.
 Directed by Gustaf Molander (INTERMEZZO), this is a tautly conceived character melodrama and the young pre-Hollywood Bergman already displays her formidable talent.
 She subtly shows the transformation from scarred on the inside to healing on the inside without going all actress-y on us.
 MGM did a remake in 1941 directed by George Cukor and with Joan Crawford in Bergman's role but that film, while good, isn't as honest as this Swedish version, instead making concessions to audiences by giving it a happier ending among other things like changing character's motivations.
 With Tore Svennberg, Georg Rydeberg and Karin Kavli.